Post by: Kate Hoeting, MTS ‘21, Graduate Assistant in the Office of Admissions

 Does HDS have minimum score requirements for the TOEFL/IELTS?
 If so, what are they?

-Yes.
-Below are the minimum requirement scores for the TOELF and IELTS.
+The MDiv, MTS, MRPL, Special Students, and ThM programs all have minimum score requirements.
+Below are the minimum scores for the TOEFL and IELTS.

 - TOEFL (computer-based exam): 100 or higher